 Why don't you teach Python/Node.js/MongoDB/something else?

 Our goal is to teach good programming fundamentals, problem-solving, and teamwork.
-The choice of languages and tools is secondary, and designed to align with the needs of the Portland job market.
+The choice of languages and tools is secondary, and designed to align with the needs of the technology marketplace.
 Many of our graduates have gone on to work in other languages and with other tools - the important thing is that they left Epicodus with good fundamentals.

 How do you choose pairs?

 In the beginning of the course, we suggest random pairs.
 After the first couple weeks, we'll make suggestions of people you might work well with.
 For most of the course, you choose who you pair with, and the only rule is that you can't pair with the same person two days in a row.
-As the class goes on, you'll find a dozen or so other students that you'll naturally gravitate towards working with.
+As the class goes on, most students find a dozen or so of their peers that they naturally gravitate towards working with.